Construkted-Reality/3DTG/README.md

 ## Build
- If you gonna build an app on Linux, first change the `depsUnix` permissions to the execute mode:
- > chmod +x depsUnix.sh

- 1. Build all the dependencies through the appropriate executable file (`depsWin.bat` or `depsUnix.sh` depending on your OC)
+1. Build all the dependencies through the appropriate batch file (`depsWin.bat` or `depsUnix.sh` depending on your OS) from root folder of the project.
- <br/>As for the Linux, deps script should be run from the project root dir with source(dot) specifier: `. depsUnix.sh`
- 2. Build main app by running `make`
+2. Build main app by running `make` or by entering into "build/" subfolder and running from there `cmake ..`

 ## CLI Options